Please note, you must arrive at least one hour before closing to take tests.

 If you show up later you will not be admitted into the testing center.

 Current TC Students, in order to take a test you will need the following:

-- Your CURRENT STUDENT PICTURE ID, Higher one card or a valid picture ID (driver’s license/state ID) along with documentation of Student ID number…
+- Your CURRENT STUDENT PICTURE ID or a valid picture ID (driver’s license/state ID) along with documentation of Student ID number…

 - The name of your instructor.

 - The name and section of the course.

 - The name of the test or exam you wish to take.

 - No electronic devices, backpacks, cell phones, cigarettes, computers, laptops, extra scantrons, food or drinks, hats, HEAVY jackets and coats, pagers, personal items, purses and wallets, sunglasses, tobacco, *notes, *books, *calculators. (*unless approved by instructor)

 - No children in testing area.
 No children in the hallway unless supervised by an adult.